 Achieving the Dream has a set of overarching principles aimed at improving student success.

-After a review of national best practices, SPC will be implementing new strategic initiatives this fall.
-Under a larger values-based, student completion and success initiative, the College Experience will be instituted through a strategic initiative communication plan for the projects entitled the 5/180 Plan.
-One goal of the 5/180 Plan is to ensure every staff member receives the necessary training to best support the student success initiatives via a multi-tier training program entitled The College Experience Institute.
+After a review of national best practices, SPC began implementing new strategic initiatives in Fall 2012.
+Under a larger values-based, student completion and success initiative, the College Experience was instituted through a strategic initiative communication plan for the projects entitled the 5/180 Plan.
+One goal of the 5/180 Plan was to ensure every staff member received the necessary training to best support the student success initiatives via a multi-tier training program entitled The College Experience Institute.